 - The monetary system started with commodity-based money and decentral credit-money

-- The next phase was sovereign coin-based money and decentral credit-money
+- Then the phase with the sovereign coin-based money and decentral credit-money followed

-- The next phase was national-based money (either from the sovereign or central bank) and private credit-money
+- After that came the phase with the national-based money (either from the sovereign or central bank) and private credit-money

 - The next phase was the current central banking based money and its central credit-money system